Advertisement

 G = Government spending on goods and services

-In the calculator, switch to the Expenditure Approach tab and fill in these components.
-You can type the amounts in your local currency or in billions – just stay consistent.
-The tool automatically:
+Switch to the Expenditure Approach tab and fill in these components in your local currency or in billions — just stay consistent.
+The tool automatically calculates total GDP, shows the percentage share for C, I, G, and net exports, and highlights whether your country has a trade surplus or deficit.

-Sometimes you have income data instead of spending data.
-In that case you can use the Income Approach tab.
-Enter wages, rent, interest, profits, indirect taxes, subsidies and depreciation.
+When you have income data instead of spending data, use the Income Approach tab.
+Enter wages, rent, interest, profits, indirect taxes, subsidies, and depreciation.
 The calculator applies:

 GDP = Wages + Rent + Interest + Profits + (Taxes − Subsidies) + Depreciation